Student Requirements for POSC 4600

 - Drop off a printed copy of your résumé and a cover letter at the front desk of the Centre for Career Development (Smallwood Centre, 4th Floor, UC 4002) during regular business hours for them to critique it; pick up the critiqued version 48 hours later for adjustment

 - Register for a mock interview with the Centre for Career Development.
 They need at least 2 business days' notice, sometimes more, so plan to do this as soon as you get permission to take POSC 4600.

-1st Week of Classes (but ideally before the semester begins)
+1st Week of Classes (though often before the semester begins)